hi-sparsh/food-up/README.md

 ### 🔷 NodeJs

-⚠️To begin with the Node JS installation process, first you need to make sure you have sufficient space and your RAM is at least 4GB
+⚠️To begin with the Node JS installation process, first you need to make sure you hav fcdxfcfucgufficient space and your RAM is at least 4GB

 #### Steps to set up NodeJS